TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.vmss.common.loadbalancer/compute-vmss-loadbalancer-all.md

 # Cannot connect to my instance

-4 out of 5 customers resolved their VMSS issue using the below documents.<br>
+Most users can resolve their VMSS issue using the following documents.<br>

 ## **Recommended Documents**